-Is your child applying to universities requiring a UKCAT and BMAT score?
+Is your child applying to universities requiring a UCAT and BMAT score?
 Want to support them in their revision but not sure how?

-If your child is sitting their UKCAT or BMAT (or both!), that’s probably all you’ve heard about for months!
+If your child is sitting their UCAT or BMAT (or both!), that’s probably all you’ve heard about for months!
 Here are a few ways you can help your child revise for their exams.

 Make sure your child books their UCAT or BMAT test as soon as possible so that they can begin working towards a date and get started on their revision.
 For their UCAT, remind them that they’ll need to register for this themselves – their school does not register on their behalf!

 They can register for the UCAT online.
 For the BMAT, your child will need to ask their exams officer if they can administer the exam for them – if their school is not a testing centre, they can apply through the Admissions Testing Centre here.

 This is one of the best ways you can help your child prepare for their UCAT or BMAT.
 Set aside some time on a weekend or evening to go through our UCAT Question Bank or BMAT Question Bank with them – they can write their answers down, and then you can look at the mark scheme together.

 You could set a goal of tackling ten questions or revising a particular section each day – for example, you could run through UCAT Verbal Reasoning one evening, and Decision Making the following night.
 This may be a good way for your child to break their revision down into smaller sections so it feels easier to tackle.

 You can help your child find different ways of revising: for example, you could ask them to practice their mental maths for the BMAT by adding up the total cost of the food shopping!

 For BMAT Section 2, which tests Scientific Knowledge, you could encourage them to make flashcards.
 You can then test them on their knowledge of specific subjects by asking them to talk you through each topic’s key facts.